 In March 2008, fish and wildlife agencies in Washington, Oregon and Idaho received federal authorization to remove California sea lions that have been observed preying on salmon and steelhead below Bonneville Dam.
 The federal authorization allows wildlife managers to use lethal measures to remove sea lions that meet specific criteria, although the states’ first priority has been to relocate them to zoos and aquariums.

-In 2013, the Washington Department of Fish and Wildlife and partnering agencies will mark their ninth straight year in the ongoing effort to manage sea lions preying on protected Columbia River salmon runs.
+In 2014, the Oregon Department of Fish and Wildlife and partnering agencies will mark their 10th straight year in the ongoing effort to manage sea lions preying on protected Columbia River salmon runs.

 Learn more about why California sea lions are being removed from the Columbia River (pdf)

-Two California sea lions, not on the list for removal, were trapped and released.
+Five California seas lions not on the list for removal were trapped, branded and released.

 Section 120 Authority to remove sea lions